Past Participles in English

 Formation of Past Participles

-To form past participle, we add the suffix ‘-ed’ to the verb.
+To form past participle, we add the suffix ‘-ed’ to a verb.
 There are some irregular verbs.
 They have their past participle forms; they are not formed by adding ‘-ed’.
-To know about spelling rules, you can study spelling rules for adding ‘ed’ to the verb on our site Study English Page.
+To learn about spelling rules, you can study spelling rules for adding ‘ed’ to verbs on our site (Study English Page).

 • Talk ----- Talked